richnologies/ngx-stripe/README.md

 Learn how to use `ngx-stripe` on the **new** [docs site](https://ngx-stripe.dev/docs) 🤓

+## Notice (Feb 13th 2024)

+We would like to inform you that we have updated the library to support Stripe V3 from version 17.1.0 onwards.
+This is a major version upgrade, but it's not a significant change and should not cause any issues.

+We are keeping the library versioning in line with Angular majors, which upgrade more often than Stripe, and as a result, we are deviating from the semver standard.
+We believe this approach will provide a better experience in the long run.

+We would like to apologize for any inconvenience this may cause you.

 ## Features

 - **Angular Components for Stripe Elements**: Ngx Stripe provides a set of Angular components, each corresponding to a specific Stripe Web Element.
 These components are designed to simplify the integration of Stripe's UI elements, ensuring a smooth and consistent user experience.